Abstract Painting Tips

 An abstract painting is a deconstruction of reality.
 Abstract compositions can be found in millions of places because reality is everywhere.

 The challenging scenario is to deconstruct the reality that you see.
 It can be intimidating to get started, but for those who put their fear aside and forge ahead, it’s usually an exhilarating experience.

 A great chef doesn’t start out by deconstructing a dish that he doesn’t know how to make.
-Some of the greatest abstract artists in history started their careers in realism and were well versed in art theory.
+Many of the greatest abstract artists in history began their careers in realism and then branched out to creating abstracts.

-It’s great to be inspired by other artists work, but be inspired, don’t copy them.
-Experiment to find your style and what works for you.
-There is only one you and your style is just waiting to emerge.
+Be inspired by other artists work, but experiment to find your style and what works for you.
+There's only one you and your style is just waiting to emerge.

 If you’re ready to try an abstract painting, here are some ideas to get your creative juices flowing: